mslinn/jekyll_plugin_support/README.md

 ## Development

-After checking out the repo, run `bin/setup` to install dependencies.
+After checking out the `jekyll_plugin_suppprt` repository, run `bin/setup` to install dependencies.

-You can also run `bin/console` for an interactive prompt that will allow you to experiment.
+`bin/console` provides an interactive prompt that allows you to experiment.

 To build and install this gem onto your local machine, run: